 The negotiation displayed some classic Steve Jobs negotiating tactics.
 Giancarlo said Jobs called him at home at dinnertime on Valentine’s Day, as the two sides were haggling.
 Jobs talked for a while, Giancarlo related.
 “And then he said to me, ‘Can you get email at home?’ ” Giancarlo was taken aback.
 This was 2007, after all, when broadband Internet was ubiquitous in homes in the US, let alone that of a Silicon Valley executive who had worked for years on advanced Internet technology.
 “And he’s asking me if I’m able to get email at home.
 You know he’s just trying to press my buttons—in the nicest possible way.”
 Cisco gave up the fight shortly after that.
 The two sides reached a vague agreement to cooperate on areas of mutual interest.

-Cisco had referred to its core equipment operating system as “IOS” (Internet Operating System) before Apple and Steve Jobs decided that the iPhone’s software would be given the nearly-identical “iOS” label in 2010.
+Cisco referred to its core equipment operating system as “IOS” (Internet Operating System) before Apple and Jobs decided that the iPhone’s software would be given the nearly identical “iOS” label in 2010.
 The second time around, Apple actually acquired the trademark before going public.